Dorper Sheep – Meat Sheep for the Modern Producer.

 Long Breeding Season – Dorpers are non-seasonal or have an extended breeding season.
 They can easily be managed to produce three lamb crops in two years.

 Reproductive Efficiency – Dorpers are very fertile and prolific.
 Lambing rates of 180% can be achieved per lambing.
-They are early maturing and will produce a lamb crop at one year of age.

 Pre-potency – Dorper sheep cross well with commercial ewes of other breeds and as terminal sires produce fast growing, muscular lambs.